Piringraph/sql-server/README.md

 # sql-server
-A node.js server connected to a MySQL database

 This project is an API meant to apply CRUD functionalities to a MySQL database.

 To work with it, you must first create a database and add a .env file in the root folder of the project where you specify the following environment variables: